chris-misa/mace/README.md

 ## Containers

-Generally containers will need explicit permission to access the mace interface.
+Generally, containers will need explicit permission to access the mace interface.
 In docker, user `--device /dev/mace:/dev/mace` and `-v /sys/class/mace:/sys/class/mace` to allow a container acces to both latencies and knobs.